jawadnassar/jawadnassar.github.io/_posts/2025-10-23-flow-trumps-schedule.md

 Flow is this almost meditative state where I am fully immersed in the task at hand, where as deep work is similar in focus but not in "enjoyment"...

-I feel like the joy of the task at hand dictates if its a flow or not.. and I've recently decided that if I am in that zone, and my inspiration is peaked, and for the sake of my soul, everything else cant wait!
+I feel like the joy of the task at hand dictates if its a flow or not.. and I've recently decided that if I am in that zone, and my inspiration is peaked, and for the sake of my soul, everything else can wait!